-Adapting your website for new markets is critical for successful global growth.
-After all, more than half of consumers only buy from websites where the information can be in their language.
+Adapting your website for new markets is critical for successful global growth, and this is where website localization becomes invaluable.
+After all, more than half of consumers only buy from websites where they can read the information in their own language.

-If done successfully, providing localized versions of your website enables you to reach and engage your global target markets, and in return, increase revenue.
+Website localization isn’t just about translation.
+It’s about cultural, sociological and sometimes even technical adaptation.
+This goes way beyond language and can also be related to colors, images, and much more.
+If done successfully, providing localized versions of your website enables you to reach and engage your global target markets – and in return, increase revenue.
 However, if done poorly or not at all, customers will abandon your site or simply never find you.

-So, if you’re about to localize your website for different markets, you need to check a few things off the website localization checklist.
+So, if you’re about to localize your website for different markets, you need to check a few things off the website localization list.

 Is your website localization-ready?
 If you’re not sure, testing can be a good idea.
-For an overview on three types of testing, see our blog “3 critical localization testing methods for software and websites.”
+For an overview on three types of testing, check out our Global software and website testing best practices.

 Prioritize your content for translation.
 Do this by first donning your detective hat and doing your research.
 Which product pages tend to get the most visits?
 Is activity increasing in certain markets?
-What are the most public-facing, widely read pages that are most closely tied to highest revenue?
-Answering these questions gives you a good starting place.
+What are the most public facing, widely-read pages that are most closely tied to highest revenue?
+Answering these questions gives you a good starting point.

 Google’s latest efforts to penalize websites that aren’t mobile-friendly hits them where it hurts: their SEO rankings.

 User experience matters for every audience – and it benefits you to consider how easy your site is to navigate for that army of mobile users.
 Here are some stats to make your ears ring louder than your phone at top volume: